 Mohs surgery is a very safe and effective outpatient surgical procedure for removing certain types of skin cancer.
 This technique focuses on the complete removal of the skin cancer with a cure rate as high as 98-99% depending on the cancer type, size, and location.
-Dr. William Gillen at Absolute Dermatology & Skin Cancer Center is a fellowship-trained Mohs surgeon in Glen Allen, Virginia.
+Dr. William Gillen at Absolute Dermatology & Skin Cancer Center is a fellowship-trained Mohs surgeon in Glen Allen and Chesterfield, Virginia.
 Using a microscope to examine the margins, Dr. Gillen can be very precise in determining when the cancer has been removed, thus preserving normal surrounding tissues and allowing the smallest possible surgical wound.

 Mohs micrographic surgery is a technique that was invented in the 1930s by Frederic Mohs, MD.
 Micrographic refers to the use of a microscope to create a map of a tissue specimen, any remaining tumor, and any additional histologic (microscopic) findings to aid precise tumor removal.
 Training is received in this technique, as well as advanced reconstruction, through a 1-2 year additional fellowship after completing a residency in dermatology.
 Using this map, the smallest amount of tissue is taken while still ensuring all cancerous cells are removed.